EGR304-2025-F-105/Team105.github.io/docs/07-Software Proposal.md

 ## Research Question

-* How can the PIC boards communicate with each other continously without interruption?
+* How can the PCBs communicate with each other continously without interruption?
 * With the two sensors, how can they cooperate with each to ensure the two actuators recieve the signal to move?
 * How would the order of boards work to ensure success with the project?